1912, October 29

 Peninsular Branch opens at 3837 Neptune.

-Brandon Women's Club opens library in clubhouse on North Moon Street.
+Brandon Women's Club opens a library in the clubhouse on North Moon Street.

-Plant City dedicates new library at Wheeler & McLendon Streets.
+Plant City dedicates a new library at Wheeler & McLendon Streets.

-Temple Terrace Woman's Club opens library in building on golf course.
+Temple Terrace Woman's Club opens a library in a building on the golf course.

 City & County consolidate libraries into one system by contract.

-Temple Terrace Women's Club Library merges into City system & moves to Municipal Center.
+Temple Terrace Women's Club Library merges into City system and moves to Municipal Center.

 1964, July 26